Responsible Technology Institute Team

 DPhil student

-Ben has a bachelor’s degree in Computer Science Honors from Purdue University.
-His research focuses on the psychological safety of autonomous vehicles and specifically over-trust, under-trust, regulation, and acceptance.
+Ben holds a bachelor’s degree in Computer Science Honors from Purdue University.
+His research focuses on improving the psychological safety of autonomous vehicles through better interfaces and advanced affective computing.
+He investigates interfaces that adapt to the passenger’s cognitive state and deliver explanation information that can reduce workload and improve information understanding.

 Jumana Baghabrah